openstack/devstack/doc/source/configuration.rst

 -  **local** - extracts ``localrc`` from ``local.conf`` before
    ``stackrc`` is sourced
--  **pre-install** - runs after the system packages are installed but before any of the source repositories are installed
--  **install** - runs immediately after the repo installations are complete
 -  **post-config** - runs after the layer 2 services are configured and before they are started
 -  **extra** - runs after services are started and before any files in